Early Detection and Prevention of Glaucoma

 Age is often the primary risk factor for the development of glaucoma.
 The older you are, the more likely you are to run into the disease.
 Risks become particularly pronounced for anyone 60 years of age or older.

 Race also figures into the conversation.
 Some ethnic backgrounds are more predisposed to glaucoma.
-African Americans have an elevated chance to contract glaucoma, and also tend to do so at younger ages, and should start scheduling exams after age 40.
+African Americans have an elevated chance of contracting glaucoma, and also tend to do so at younger ages, and should start scheduling exams after age 40.
 Those of Latinx and Asian descent should also be extra wary of glaucoma.

 As with many other diseases, family history is also important.
 If you have relatives, particularly close relatives, who have developed the disease, you yourself are likely at greater risk as well.